pulumi/docs/content/blog/managing-aws-credentials-on-cicd-part-2/index.md

 A common question when discussing is how to pass access keys to a CI/CD system securely:

-> Rather than giving your CI/CD provider AWS credentials, why not have your CI/CD system obtain credentials from a specialized "secrets manager" type service?
+> Rather than giving your CI/CD provider AWS credentials, why not have your CI/CD system obtain credentials from a specialized "secrets manager" service?

 In other words, if you choose _not_ to trust your CI/CD system with this data, can you _instead_ trust some other system dedicated for securely storing and retrieving sensitive information?

 It sounds like a good idea on the surface but doesn't seem to make your data any more secure.

 Abstractly, the difference here is that the credentials are provided on-demand, rather than being available to the CI/CD job when it starts (and stored via the CI/CD provider).
-Instead, your CI/CD job would obtain credentials from the "secrets manager" only when they are needed.
+Instead, your CI/CD job would obtain credentials from the "secrets manager" only when needed.

 There are some advantages to this approach, such as providing a clear audit trail for access and more control over the distribution of sensitive information.

-However, whatever secrets provider system you use needs to be presented with some form of credentials, too.
+However, the secrets provider system needs to be presented with some form of credentials.
 And _those_ credentials need to be available to your CI/CD environment.
 So using a secrets manager leaves you in the same place you started, i.e., needing to provide sensitive data to your CI/CD provider.

 Also, by adding a dependency on a secrets manager, you introduce additional risks.
 Not only do you need to be even more security-conscious about that secrets manager, but it also needs to be highly available.
 Any outage for that service would mean that you would be unable to perform deployments!